Clonbur: Ross Hill Abbey

-In the Ross Hill cemetery stands the ruins of Teampall Brendain.
-The ruin is sited within an ancient oval enclosure known as a Caiseal or Cashel.
-The western end of the ruin is of early Christian origin and in the trabeated doorway can clearly be seen the inclined jambs so distinctive of that era.
-This edifice replaced a wooden and less durable structure which was the Navigator's original monastic settlement on the site.
+In Ross Hill cemetery stands the ruins of Teampall Brendain.
+Traditionally associated with Brendan the Navigator (Brendan of Clonfert), this ruin is sited within an ancient oval enclosure known as a caiseal or cashel.
+The western end of the ruin is of early Christian origin and in the trabeated doorway can clearly be seen the inclined jambs which were distinctive to that era.
+This structure replaced a wooden and less durable structure which is thought to be the site of Brendan's original monastic settlement.

-Within 30 meters of the western doorway is a curiosity locally known as The Ogham Stone.
+Within 30 meters of the western doorway is an Ogham stone.

 The site, in the Ross Hill estate, was once the property of the unpopular Earl of Leitrim.
 The estate later became the property of the Guinness family.